-Figure 29: Graphical illustration of the implemented treatment chain on RCE for the Spanish replication study.
+Figure 29: Graphical illustration of the treatment chain for the Spanish replication study.

 As can be seen from this example, the tools are versatile and can be used in a number of desired combinations to simulate any treatment chain.
 Additional technology tools like eutectic freeze crystallizer (EFC) and ion exchange resins (IEX) can be modelled (preferably in Python) and integrated with RCE to use them as Integrated Tools to simulate further treatment chains.
 For more information about the server access and to obtain template workflows, you can contact Nikhil.Pawar@dlr.de or Benjamin.Fuchs@dlr.de.